ABMSaleheen/slam_rover/README.md

 * Once the rover is positioned correctly, the updated world can be saved by overwriting the previous `.world` file.
     This ensures that in subsequent launches, the rover is automatically spawned at the saved location, eliminating the need for manual repositioning.

-### Step 3 -- Running the AutonmousDriving Node.

-* The Autonomous Driving Node processes the raw camera feed to enable track-following behavior.
-It subscribes to the camera's raw image topic and utilizes computer vision techniques (via the `CV2` library) to detect and track the middle point between the track's edges.
-This middle point guides the rover's steering, ensuring it stays centered on the track.

-* Simultaneously, the node tracks an imaginary point ahead of the camera to maintain forward motion.
-Both the steering and forward motion are controlled using simple `Proportional-Derivative (PD)` controllers for smooth and responsive operation.